souvikmajumder26/souvikmajumder26/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as a Machine Learning Engineer at Siemens
+- 🔭 Currently, I am entrusted as a Machine Learning Engineer at Siemens, where I contribute to cutting-edge projects.
-- 🌱 I’m working towards growing my skills in Data Science, Computer Vision, Time Series Forecasting, Natural Language Processing, Cloud (Azure, AWS), MLOps
+- 🌱 My professional growth revolves around expanding my expertise in various domains, including Data Science, Computer Vision, Time Series Forecasting, Natural Language Processing, and Cloud technologies like Azure and AWS.
+Additionally, I am keen on learning MLOps practices to ensure efficient and scalable ML deployments.
-- 🍁 I teach Python / Data Science / AI / ML / DL
+- 🍁 Sharing knowledge is a passion of mine, and I actively engage in teaching Python, Data Science, AI, ML, and DL to empower others in their learning journey.
-- ⚡ Fun fact: I have loved Art (Painting, Drawing, Sketching) since childhood so much so that I wanted to be a full-time Artist at a point of time 😅
+- ⚡ Fun fact: Since childhood, I have nurtured a profound love for the arts, including painting, drawing, and sketching.
+At one point, I even aspired to become a full-time artist! 😅
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...